Crystalens, Trulign and

 Other IOLS now in testing also use accommodation to enhance vision at multiple distances.
-Four examples include:
+Five examples include:

 - The Synchrony (Visiogen) is a silicone accommodating IOL that has a two-part optic to help stabilize the lens.
 The Synchrony is approved in Europe and is undergoing clinical trials for possible FDA approval in the United States.

 At a European trade conference, company officials said study results show that the Synchrony produced distance and near vision results similar to a leading multifocal IOL ReSTOR (Alcon) with fewer visual distortions and better intermediate distance vision.
 (These comparisons involved an earlier version of the ReSTOR IOL, and not the newest version that enhances intermediate vision.)

 - The Tetraflex (Lenstec) is an accommodating IOL with a square-edged, acrylic optic.
 This lens enables sight at multiple distances through changes in thickness that respond to movement of the eye's ciliary muscle.
 This lens is undergoing late-stage U.S. clinical trials for possible FDA approval.